 Conducting research to help advance men’s health in the fields of male reproductive medicine, sexual medicine and surgery.

-Conducting research to improve the management and outcomes of patients born with congenital anomalies of the genitourinary system.
+Analyzing the management and outcomes of patients born with congenital anomalies of the genitourinary system.

 Studying care delivery and quality of care for urologic patients.

 Developing new agents and interventions to improve outcomes and quality of life for patients with chronic pelvic pain and benign urologic conditions.

 Creating the next generation of diagnostic and therapeutic nanoparticles.